 Part D Redesign Under the Build Back Better Plan

 Medicare Part D is arguably the worse design for drug coverage.
-It has a provision called the coverage gap that costs beneficiaries tons of money if they fall into it.
+It has a coverage gap provision that costs beneficiaries tons of money if they fall into it.
 Once you pay out of pocket thousands of dollars, you reach the catastrophic phase, and there is some relief from the higher costs.
 Unfortunately, there is no cap on how much you can spend, so the costs keep coming.

 The Build Back Better Act would add a hard cap limit to how much a beneficiary can spend on drugs in a year.
 The proposed cap for 2024 would be $2,000 and increase each year based on the rate increase of per capita Part D costs.
 It will also lower the costs below the hard cap from 25% to 23%.